-Prepare a Power Point presentation about the new religion you wrote about in the first assignment.
-In creating your presentation, only use pictures that are in the public domain.
+Prepare a Power Point presentation about the topic you discussed when you wrote your first assignment.
+In creating you presentation, only use pictures that are in the public domain.
 Therefore, you need to take them from places like Wiki Commons and check that they are available under a creative commons licence.

 N.B.
-Unless you object in writing the description of the NRM you write about and your Power Point presentation will be posted to the course website at: http://people.ucalgary.ca/~nurelweb/ These web postings will contain your initials but not your name and will be available for others to read and use under a creative commons copyright license.
+Unless you object in writing your essay and Power Point presentation will be posted anonymously to a special section of the course website at: http://understandingworldreligions.com/

+These web postings will contain your initials but not your name and will be available for others to read and use under a creative commons copyright license.
 This process will be explained in more detail in class.